Council Service Changes

 The City of Victor Harbor recognises the importance of a nationally consistent approach to slow the spread of COVID-19 including discouraging non-essential gatherings and ensuring social distancing practices are in place and followed.

-In line with this the following changes have been made to Council services (updated 30 March 2020).
+In line with this the following changes have been made to Council services.

-On Friday, 8 May 2020 the SA Government released their road map for easing COVID-19 restrictions.
-Step 2 of the road map allows for the re-opening of local government libraries for a maximum of 20 visitors.
+On Friday, 19 June 2020 the SA Government released their road map for easing COVID-19 restrictions.
+Step 3 of the road map allows for the re-opening of local government libraries for a maximum of one visitor per two square meters.

 As the library re-opens to the public the following services will be available: